 Given an absent psychiatric or epileptic history, Dr. Y. finally agreed with his wife’s initial assessment.
 “I care too much, this is killing me!”.

 But how exactly can “caring too much”, or giving empathy lead down this path of paralysis?
-Let’s look at what science can tell us about empathy, and why, at some point, your caring and empathising with others, is going to be something you should refrain from.
+Let’s look at what science can tell us about empathy, and why, at some point, your caring and empathizing with others, is going to be something you should refrain from.

 The history of terms pointing to the maladaptive effects of empathy begins with the term “shell shock by proxy”, introduced in Pat Barker’s acclaimed novel Regeneration in 1991.
 The term “shell shock” itself was a word that originated during World War I before PTSD was officially recognized, to describe the type of post-traumatic stress disorder that many soldiers experienced during the war.
 The term "shell shock by proxy" meant being vicariously affected by symptoms typical of shell shock.
 In his novel, Pat Barker depicts the true-life exploits of the legendary First World War Army neurologist and psychiatrist William Rivers and tells us that during his service at Craig Lock Heart hospital, Dr. Rivers had remarked that listening to individuals was fundamental to their recovery “The act of listening requires a willingness to be changed by what we hear” he would declare.
 But there was a real danger, he thought, that in the end the stories would become one story, the voices blend, into a single cry of pain.
 He had reached this conclusion because just like Dr. Y above, while at his hospital, Dr. Rivers began to unconsciously mimic the symptoms of his shell shocked patients.
 Disrupted sleep, severe speech impediment, excessive fatigue, irregular heartbeat, tremors, and even a disturbed gait, leading to the diagnosis of a Compassion Stress Injury as it was called in those days.